SatvikMatta/HaQathon/AI_README.md

 ## 🎯 Project Overview

 **Focus Assist** is a modern Pomodoro timer application designed for the **Qualcomm Snapdragon X Elite hackathon** with local AI-powered focus detection capabilities.
-The project currently has a fully functional Pomodoro timer foundation with plans to integrate AI focus monitoring features.
+The project currently has a fully functional Pomodoro timer foundation with a streamlined event logging system ready for AI integration.

 ### 🏆 Hackathon Vision
 The core concept is an AI-enhanced productivity timer that helps users maintain focus by: